Author’s Note:

 •••

-If you’ve made it this far, and this changed how you see Kubrick, you can support the work with a coffee (or a cold one!) here: https://buymeacoffee.com/daeclan
+If you’ve made it this far, and this changed how you perceive this film, it would mean the world if you would support the work with a coffee (or a cold one!) here: https://buymeacoffee.com/daeclan